George Mallory: First summit attempt, Mallory, Somervell, Norton, and Morshead

-The next day, at 8 am, the four mountaineers were roped up and commenced their attempt to reach the summit from Camp V. After a few steps, Morshead, suffering from frostbite, declared he was unable to continue and stayed behind at Camp V. Adverse weather conditions prevented the climbers from beginning their ascent at 6 am as planned, leaving them behind schedule.
-Other than possible mountaineering difficulties, their bid depended predominantly on time and speed.
-Mallory's arithmetical computation estimated their vertical ascent rate at an unsatisfactory 122 m per hour, not including stops, from which it was apparent they would be climbing after nightfall, a risk they were unwilling to take, and decided that 2:30 pm was their retreat time.
-At 2:15 pm, Mallory, Somervell, and Norton halted and lay against rocks on the North Ridge, where they remained for fifteen minutes and ate.
+The next day at 8:00 a.m., the four mountaineers roped up and began their attempt to reach the summit from Camp V.

+But Morshead was suffering from frostbite and after a few steps declared he was unable to continue, and he stayed behind at Camp V.

+Adverse weather conditions prevented the climbers from beginning their ascent at 6:00 a.m. as planned, leaving them behind schedule.

+Other than possible mountaineering difficulties, their bid depended mainly on time and speed.

+Mallory's calculations estimated their vertical ascent rate at an unsatisfactory 122 m per hour, not including stops, which meant they would be climbing after nightfall, a risk they did not want to take.

+At 2:15 p.m., Mallory, Somervell, and Norton halted and lay against rocks on the North Ridge, where they remained for fifteen minutes and ate.

 Their aneroid barometer read 8169 m, a height later rectified and confirmed by a theodolite as 8225 m, a new world altitude record.

-They began their descent, and at 4:00 pm reached Camp V, where Morshead was waiting to join them for the return to Camp IV.
-The four climbers roped up and recommenced their descent to 7010 m.
-As they descended, Morshead, who was third on the rope, slipped, and his impetus dragged Somervell and Norton down a slope leading directly to the East Rongbuk Glacier, several thousand feet below.
-Mallory, who was leading, immediately reacted by forcing the pick of his ice axe into the snow and hitching the rope around the axe's adze.
-He stood in a secure position and held the rope in his right hand above the hitch, pressed downward with his left on the axe's shaft, and, using his entire weight, leaned towards the incline, securing the pick of his axe in the snow.
-Commonly, in such circumstances, the belay will not hold when applying this technique, or the rope will snap.
-Fortunately, the axe and rope held because their bodies' combined weight and momentum did not come upon the rope at once, which saved the lives of Somervell, Norton, and Morshead.
-They regained their positions and reached their tents after nightfall, exhausted, hungry, frostbitten, and dehydrated.
+They began their descent, and at 4:00 p.m. reached Camp V, where Morshead was waiting to join them for the return to Camp IV.

+The four climbers roped up and began their descent to 7010 m.

+As they descended, Morshead, who was third on the rope, slipped and dragged Somervell and Norton down a slope leading directly to the East Rongbuk Glacier, several thousand feet below.

+Mallory, who was leading, forced the pick of his ice axe into the snow and hitched the rope around the axe's adze to stop the slide, saving the lives of the three mountaineers.

+They reached Camp IV after nightfall, exhausted, hungry, frostbitten, and dehydrated.